RachelNickerson/paper/paper.md

 Rachel Nickerson

 # Introduction
 We present aircraft measurements of BBOA over West Africa.
+Particle size was measured using a PCASP (Bloggs et al 2004).